qq1012510777/cuDFNsys/README.md

 To compile and run QuickStartGuide example, run compileCode.sh in the directory-'QuickStartGuide'.

-For example: bash compileCode.sh 1000 500 1e5 0
+For example, run the command with your shell: bash compileCode.sh 1000 500 1e5 0

+Explanation of the four arguments:

-Number of particles: 1000
+* Number of particles: 1000

-Number of time steps: 500
+* Number of time steps: 500

-Delta t: 1e5
+* Delta t: 1e5

-Diffusion (local): 0
+* Diffusion (local): 0

 # Directories